Instigator or victim? Rittenhouse on trial in Kenosha - NewsBreak

 The teenager traveled to Kenosha from his home in Illinois, just across the Wisconsin state line, after protests broke out over the shooting of a Black man, Jacob Blake, by a white Kenosha police officer.
 Rittenhouse said he went there to protect property after two nights in which rioters set fires and ransacked businesses.

-The first witness was his sister's boyfriend, Dominick Black, who bought the rifle for Rittenhouse months before the shootings because he was not old enough to own one at the time.
+The first witness was his sister’s boyfriend, Dominick Black, who faces charges he bought the rifle for Rittenhouse months before the shootings because the teenager was not old enough to own one at the time.

-Black testified that he and Rittenhouse went to downtown Kenosha to help protect a car dealership from property damage, after cars at another lot owned by the same business were burned the night before.
-Black said he thought nobody would start trouble if they saw him with his assault-style rifle.

-Black said he was on the rooftop when he heard gunshots but didn't know Rittenhouse was involved until Rittenhouse called and said, "I shot somebody, I shot somebody.”

 Afterward, Black said, Rittenhouse was “freaking out.
 He was really scared.
 He was pale, shaking a lot.”
 Black said Rittenhouse told him that he acted in self-defense because “people were trying to hurt him.”